daynyus02/railway_tracker/README.md

 - **Daily summary reports** - PDF reports generated for each of our tracked stations, with data about the incidence and severity of delays and cancellations affecting services from the previous day.

-- **Online dashboard** - Live dashborad displaying departure and arrival information, with an accessible format with interactive elements allowing users to select relevant stations and times to suit their travelling needs.
+- **Online dashboard** - Live dashboard displaying departure and arrival information, with an accessible format with interactive elements allowing users to select relevant stations and times to suit their traveling needs.

 ## Roles